graphaware/neo4j-relcount/README.md

 ### Known Issues

-* Check whether a relationship is GraphAware internal should be removed from inclusion strategy
 * Create a method that rebuilds cached counts for the entire database
-* Test that relationship inclusion and property extraction strategies are properly honored
-* Do I need to explicitly lock nodes?
+* Do we need to explicitly lock nodes?
 * Measure and improve performance (always! :-))

 ### License